pasqal-io/aquordion/docs/benchmarks.md

 ### Speed-ups

-Below we present the distribution of median speedups for each circuit type.
-This is done by computing the ratio of times between `PyQTorch` (numerator) and `Horqrux` (denominator).
-A ratio higher than $1$ means it took less time using `Horqrux` and jitting.
+Below we present the distribution of median speed-ups for each circuit type.
+The timing ratio between `PyQTorch` (numerator) and `Horqrux` (denominator) executions is computed.
+A ratio higher than $1$ means `Horqrux` and jitting provide computational speed-up over `PyQTorch`.

 ```python exec="on" source="material-block" session="benchmarks"